Staubgeborener/Klipper-Backup/docs/installation.md

     You can run the `install.sh` script at any time to install any features!

 ### 2. KIAUH
-[KIAUH](https://github.com/dw-0/kiauh) supports Klipper-Backup since v6.0.0-alpha.
-Download KIAUH, execute v6 at the prompt, select `E` for Extension, select `4` for Klipper-Backup:
+[KIAUH](https://github.com/dw-0/kiauh) supports Klipper-Backup since v6.0.0.
+Download KIAUH, select `E` for Extension and select `4` for Klipper-Backup:

 ![kiauh-install](./images/kiauh_install.gif)